Tamgha-e-Jamhuriat

-Tamgha-e-Jamhooriyat or Medal of Democracy, is a medal that commemorates those who perform an extraordinary service to democracy in Pakistan from the country of Pakistan.
+Tamgha-e-Jamhooriyat or Medal of the Republic, is a medal that commemorates those who perform an extraordinary service to democracy in Pakistan from the country of Pakistan.
 The medal has only been bestowed once in the country’s history, when former prime minister Benazir Bhutto awarded it to the then chief of army staff, General Mirza Aslam Beg, in 1988.